 How do we care for people with DSD?

-The DSD team at Cincinnati Children’s includes doctors, nurses, psychologists, genetic counselors and social workers from six specialties:
+The DSD team at Cincinnati Children’s includes doctors, nurses, psychologists, genetic counselors, child life specialists and social workers from six specialties:

 Our team works together to provide care for all ages, from counseling before birth to treatment into adulthood.